 - 2 TBS Mango Chutney or Orange Marmalade for a glaze after chops are cooked optional

 - Pat the chops dry and set them aside.

 - Mix together the brine ingredients in a large zip-top bag.

 - Add the chops and lay the bag in a shallow dish.

 - Remove chops from refrigerator and pat them dry again.

 - Preheat grill.

-- Grill until the internal temperature has reached 145°
+- Grill until the internal temperature reaches 145°

 - Microwave the mango chutney for 20 seconds.

-- Brush the pork chops with the mango chutney and serve.
+- Brush the pork chops with the mango chutney after they are grilled and serve.